Friday 10th May

 Piano Recital - Oksana King

 An afternoon piano recital with the Russian born, Brixworth-based pianist, Oksana King.
-This is Oksana's second Festival recital and she will perform two French Suites by J S Bach, Holiday Diary by Benjamin Britten and Five Australian Landscapes by Vivienne Olive.
+This is Oksana's third Festival recital.
+Her programme will be announced.
 The afternoon promises some stunningly beautiful pieces from this gifted performer.

 At All Saints Church